milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-08-interactions.md

 ![](/assets/images/2023-05-08/unnamed-chunk-5-1.png)<!-- -->

-This is not what we observe with the second sceario.
+This is not what we observe with the second model.
 The next figure shows how the effect of X on Y changes given Z in model 2.
-In this case, the slope of the effect of X is not statistically different given Z.
-*But*, whether the effect of X is statistically different from zero does change given Z.
+In this case, the slope of the effect of X is not statistically different given Z. *But*, whether the effect of X is statistically different from zero does change given Z.

 ``` r
 plot_model(